 “The beautiful Malabar coastline, (which includes Kerala), is all about the fabulous delicacies from the sea – mussels, crab and prawns cooked with lovely aromatic spice pastes are simply wonderful.”

-Food from Northern India
+Traditional food from Northern India

 Punjab, Jammu & Kashmir, Uttar Pradesh and Haryana have hot summers and cold winters.
 Hari says there is a distinct Mughal influence in the cooking here.